CL-BZH/Undirected-Graph-Algorithms/README.md

     available_edges = [0,..., k - 1] + [k + 1, ..., max_edges - 1]
 ```
 > Nota Bene:
-The graph object does not store any node but only the relations
+The graph object does not store any node.
+It stores only the topology of the graph *(i.e. weight of edges between nodes - with infinite meaning no edge)*.
-between nodes *(i.e. the edges weights)*.
 It is up to the application using the graph to instantiate nodes *(see `mst.h` for example)*.

 ---
-### shortestpath.h
+### <span style="color:lime">shortestpath.h</span>
 This file contains all the definitions for the shortest path algoritms.
 Currently only Dijkstra's algorithm is implemented *(Bellman-Ford algorithm is in the TODO list...)*